QuantEcon/summer_course_2019/README.md

 ## Teaching Schedule

 There will be both morning lectures and ad hoc lectures in the afternoon.
+Exercises will be provided in the morning lectures and participants are invited to remain in the seminar room for exercises throughout the afternoon.
+A teaching assistant will be present to provide help.

 ### Morning Lectures (9am -- 12 noon)